 The Global Fragility Act of 2019 (GFA), which establishes the first-ever comprehensive U.S. government approach to preventing global violence and instability, was signed into law December 20, 2019 as part of the Consolidated Appropriations Act, 2020.
 (H.R.
 1865).
 The House of Representatives approved the package on December 17 by a vote of 297-120, followed two days later by the Senate with a 71-23 vote.

 The GFA, as a stand-alone bill, previously passed the U.S. House of Representatives on May 20, 2019 on a voice vote.
 In debate leading up to the vote, House sponsors Rep. Mike McCaul (R-TX) and Eliot Engel (D-NY) spoke in favor of the bill.
 “This legislation gets at the heart of what we want to see from our diplomatic and development efforts around the world, helping places already torn apart by violence to recover and preventing the start of violence in other places where factors are ripe for its outbreak,” Engel said.

-The bill (H.R.
-2116), which passed the House of Representatives in the 115th Congress last year, would focus America’s diplomatic, development and security efforts on preventing the root causes of violence and instability around the world.
-It would require the Departments of State, United States Agency for International Development (USAID), and the Department of Defense to “coordinate on a global initiative aimed at stabilizing conflict areas and preventing the violence and fragility that allow terrorists, criminal networks, and war lords to take hold in the first place,” according to a House statement.
-A companion bill was introduced in the Senate earlier this year as S.727.
+The measure focuses America’s diplomatic, development and security efforts on preventing the root causes of violence and instability around the world.
+It requires the Departments of State, United States Agency for International Development (USAID), and the Department of Defense to “coordinate on a global initiative aimed at stabilizing conflict areas and preventing the violence and fragility that allow terrorists, criminal networks, and war lords to take hold in the first place,” according to a House statement.

 The legislation comes at a time when violent conflict has forcibly displaced a record 68.5 million people and costs the world an estimates $14.76 trillion annually.
-The Charity & Security Network is an endorsing organization to this legislation.
+Charity & Security Network is an endorsing organization for this legislation.